smonier/importContentFromJson/README.md

 - handle multiple for images
 - check if image exists in JCR in folder importedFiles, before importing it
 - A user-friendly interface with error messages and sample JSON previews.
+- Tags will be created if present in json file
+- Categories will be attached if matching existing system name
 ---

 ## Installation